0chain/zboxcli/README.md

 Status completed callback.
 Type = video/fmp4.
 Name = raw.samplevideo.mp4
 ```

-#### Stream
+#### Live Streaming

-Use `stream` to capture video and audio streaming form local devices, and upload
+Use `stream` to capture video and audio streaming from local devices, and upload

-The user must be the owner of the allocation.You can request the file be encrypted before upload, and can send thumbnails with the file.
+The user must be the owner of the allocation.
+You can request the file be encrypted before upload and can send thumbnails with the file.

 | Parameter     | Required | Description                                                  | Default | Valid values |
 | ------------- | -------- | ------------------------------------------------------------ | ------- | ------------ |